rrwick/Basecalling-comparison/README.md

 ## Abstract

 This repository uses a bacterial genome to assess the read accuracy and consensus sequence accuracy for Oxford Nanopore Technologies (ONT) basecallers.
-Albacore v2.1.3 and Scrappie raw v1.1.1 (both developed by ONT) were the best performers for read accuracy, and Chiron v0.3 produced the best assemblies.
+Albacore v2.1.3, Guppy v0.3.0 and Scrappie raw v1.1.1 (all developed by ONT) were the best performers for read accuracy, and Chiron v0.3 produced the best assemblies.
 Consensus sequence accuracies reached approximately 99.75%, revealing that even the best basecallers still have systematic error.
 Nanopolish, used with its methylation-aware option, was able to raise consensus accuracy to about 99.9%.
-Most post-Nanopolish assemblies have similiar accuracy, making basecaller choice relatively unimportant if Nanopolish is used.
+Most post-Nanopolish assemblies have similar accuracy, making basecaller choice relatively unimportant if Nanopolish is used.